 Ask for references form clients

-If your patio contractor long island has already worked for other clients ask for their reference so that you can talk to them and ascertain about the weaknesses and plus points of the contractor.
+If your patio contractor has already worked for other clients ask for their reference so that you can talk to them and ascertain about the weaknesses and plus points of the contractor.
 Everybody will have some plus points and weaknesses.
 Knowing them will help you to understand your contractor in detail.
 You can also visits some sites to see the progress of other works being carried out by the proposed contractor.